‘Gaslighting’ is a commonly misused therapy buzzword. Here’s what it really means – KION546

 “But at any rate, you have to decide what the emotional toll is that it’s taking on you and your self-esteem,” Kennedy said.
 “Sometimes it’s not safe to approach the gaslighter in the relationship, and it’s safer to leave altogether.”

-Getting help can be necessary if you’re struggling relationship with a gaslighter or with the trauma gaslighting can cause.
+Getting help can be necessary if you’re struggling in a relationship with a gaslighter or with the trauma gaslighting can cause.

 “Seek the support of people you trust — often people who know that you are in a difficult situation and who have been standing on the sidelines, waiting to offer you help,” Vermani said.